-[pmpro_member] shortcode, included in the main plugin, to show specific information about the current logged in user’s membership.
+[pmpro_member field="field_name"] shortcode, included in the main plugin, to show specific information about the current logged in user’s membership.

 Jason just coded up a new shortcode feature for a support customer and we wanted to share it—hooray open source!
 It’s a little tricky to explain, but once you wrap your brain around the features, you’ll begin to think of interesting ways to apply it to your membership site.